n-r-w/ctxlog/README.md

 - Working with context-bound loggers

 The example demonstrates all major features and provides a practical reference for integrating CTXLog into your application.

+## ILogger Interface

+ILogger is a logger interface to extract the logger implementation from the project to external dependencies.

+This package contains two implementations of the ctxlog.ILogger interface:

+- ctxlog.NewWrapper - allows wrapping ctxlog.Logger in this interface.
+- ctxlog.NewStubWrapper - fake logging.
+It does not do anything.